newchuyalong/libgdx-learning/Updating-LibGDX.md

  gdxVersion = "1.4.1"
 ```

 The version you see may be higher than 1.4.1 already.
-Once you located that string, you can simply change it to the latest release (or an older release) or to the current SNAPSHOT version.
-Save the file.
-The next step is dependend on your IDE:
+Once you've located that string, you can simply change it to the latest release (or an older release) or to the current SNAPSHOT version.
+You may also have to update other modules in that same section of the build.gradle file, based on the [versions listing](http://libgdx.badlogicgames.com/versions.html).
+Once edited, save the build.gradle file.

+The next step is dependent on your IDE:

 * **Eclipse**: Select all your projects in the package explorer, right click, then click `Gradle -> Refresh All`.
 This will download the libGDX version you specified in build.gradle and wire up the JAR files with your projects correctly.
 * **Intellij IDEA**: will usually detect that your build.gradle has been updated and show a refresh button.
 Just click it and IDEA will update libGDX to the version you specified in build.gradle.